 - Fecal incontinence: Studies found that women who had SNS experienced fewer episodes of fecal incontinence compared to women who were treated with other medical therapies.
 Some women even regained full control of the bowels.
 Risks of this procedure include infection and pain/discomfort of the lead or stimulator.
 Some women require additional surgeries.

-- Constipation: Helps to release feces which is blocked from leaving the body and also speeds transit time of feces through the colon.
+- Constipation: SNS helps to speed transit time of feces through the colon.
 SNS may also reduce the abdominal pain and bloating of constipation.

 Overlapping Anal Sphincteroplasty

 Some women have injury to the anal sphincter muscles following vaginal delivery.
 Repair of torn anal sphincter muscles with surgery is possible for some women.
 However, for many women this surgery has a low success rate.
 Therefore, it is not an option for everyone.
 For example, an overlapping anal sphincteroplasty is more successful when the nerves are working properly.

 Bulking agents are injected in and around the anal canal to help hold in stool for people with ABL.
 Dextranomer hyaluronic acid (Solesta®), is FDA approved for this problem.
 It is thought to narrow the anal canal, which helps to improve control of stool by the anal sphincter muscles.

 Bulking agents can be effective for women with moderate symptoms.
 This option does not work for everyone.
 Studies have found bulking agents to be effective for about half of the women who choose this option.
 It may take 3 to 6 months before improvements are seen.
 In addition, some women need more than one injection to see improvements.
 This treatment may not be covered by your insurance.